Metal tree tags are used to mark plants and trees for many applications. Trees are marked for educational purposes, tracking, and for removal.

 Arboretums and similar organizations often mark their plants with detailed placards with information about the type of plant.
 This can include scientific names, expected lifespan, ideal climate, etc.

 Metal tree markers are sometimes used to label specific trees which need to be removed.
 This helps crews easily distinguish which trees to cut and which to leave be.
 Proper identification in this scenario helps prevent errors or mistakes from occurring.

 Other tree tag users rely on serialized numbers for traceability.
 Another design element sometimes included in educational-type placards is a QR code.

 These codes can be scanned into a system for tracking, or simply link to a website.
 With just a quick scan with a smartphone camera, nature goers can be linked to content pertaining to that specific tree or plant.

 Tags used for marking trees are exposed to the elements 24/7.
 This includes sunlight, rain, wind, etc.

-With metal identification tree tags, long term durability is a real option.
+With metal identification tree tags like stainless and aluminum tags, long term durability is a real option.

 Selecting the right material for your tree ID tags is important.
 As mentioned, durability in outdoor environments is a key concern.
 Metal material options offer the durability necessary to withstand these conditions.